wearefriday/spectre/README.md

     bin/demo_test_run http://localhost:3000

+If you've deployed the app on heroku, you can replace the URL with the hosted one, e.g.:

+    docker-compose run --rm app bin/demo_test_run https://your-spectre-install.herokuapp.com
+    # or
+    bin/demo_test_run https://your-spectre-install.herokuapp.com

 ## Administration

 Spectre doesn't provide a UI or API to edit or delete content.
 We've included `rails_admin`, so head to `/admin` for this.
 By default there is no password.